-Word ‘Nirwaana’ has several meaning/interpretations one of which is state of ultimate happiness, which is what we intend as an ultimate goal through our product & services.
-Chose deliberately a Sanskrit word one of the oldest origin of most languages hence a home grown name, strong ‘desi’ roots but instantly connects with anyone globally.
+Word ‘Nirwaana’ has several meanings/interpretations one of which is the state of ultimate happiness, which is what we intend as an ultimate goal through our product & services.
+Chose deliberately a Sanskrit word one of the oldest origins of most languages hence a homegrown name, strong ‘desi’ roots but instantly connects with anyone globally.

-in line with brand ideology combine conventional, old, historic, natural, something that always existed, to what would connect with present, for utmost joy hence a amalgamation of traditional & contemporary.
+inline with the brand, ideology combine conventional, old, historic, natural, something that always existed, to what would connect with the present, for utmost joy hence an amalgamation of traditional & contemporary.

 Q5) What service(s) or product(s) do you offer/manufacture?

 We design to deliver silver & gemstone jewelry.

 Q6) Why should people choose your product/services?

 We believe in delighting a customer through our product & services!

 - Our design handwriting is unique.
 The collections are based on meaningful themes & material.
 We don’t follow fashion fad, our collections are fresh & one of a kind.
 The gems we use range from most popular to rare ones, these are rich in properties & timeless, making the styles even keepsake worthy.